stevevillardi/lmda-composer/docs/03-features.md

 Add a context menu item to the LM resource tree to open the IDE with device context pre-filled.

 **User Story:**
-As a user browsing devices in LM, I want to right-click and "Open in LM IDE" to quickly debug scripts for that device.
+As a user browsing devices in LM, I want to right-click and "Open in LogicMonitor IDE" to quickly debug scripts for that device.

 **Behavior:**
 1. Content script monitors for context menu opens
-2. Injects "Open in LM IDE" menu item
+2. Injects "Open in LogicMonitor IDE" menu item
 3. Extracts device info (hostname, collector, properties)
 4. Opens editor with context pre-populated